 Online registry for people of Chinese, Korean, and Vietnamese ancestry to understand the impact of genetic factors on Alzheimer’s risk.
 Complete health and lifestyle questionnaires, receive cognitive testing, and provide a saliva or blood sample for genetic analysis.

 Brain Health Registry

-Open to individuals age 18 and older who want to promote healthy brain function by preventing brain diseases, disorders, and injuries.
-Take online tests, learn about opportunities to participate in a wide range of studies.
+Open to individuals age 18 and older who want to promote healthy brain function by reducing the risk of brain diseases, disorders, and injuries.
+Take online tests, and learn about opportunities to participate in a wide range of studies.